Yativ/ParentDibbsListener/replit.md

-# ParentDibbs - WhatsApp Group Monitor
+# כוננות קל - WhatsApp Group Monitor

 ## Overview

-ParentDibbs is a WhatsApp monitoring dashboard that allows users to track specific groups for keyword mentions and receive real-time private message alerts.
-The application provides a web-based interface for managing WhatsApp group subscriptions, defining alert keywords, and viewing triggered alerts when important messages are detected.
+כוננות קל (Easy Standby) is a WhatsApp monitoring dashboard that allows users to track specific groups for keyword mentions and receive real-time private message alerts.
+The application provides a web-based interface in Hebrew for managing WhatsApp group subscriptions, defining alert keywords, and viewing triggered alerts when important messages are detected.

 The system uses WhatsApp Web.js to connect to WhatsApp via QR code authentication, monitors selected groups in real-time, and sends private WhatsApp messages when keywords are matched in group conversations.
+The entire UI is in Hebrew with RTL (right-to-left) support.

 ## User Preferences